Go to Studio

 output_type select default: markdown

-The format for the extracted content.
+Output format — Format of the extracted content.

 ValueDescription